June 25, 2018

 A graduate of the University of Alabama, Birmingham School of Medicine, Dr. Wyatt said he was eager to work at CCH, because of a rotation he did at the health system as a medical student.

 “The leadership here is nationally recognized, and the safety and quality team are experienced and motivated,” Dr. Wyatt said.

-But the most important attraction for him, he said, was the population being served at Cook County Health & Hospitals System and the fact that CCHHS takes care of everyone, whether they can pay or not.
+But the most important attraction for him, he said, was the population being served at Cook County Health and the fact that CCH takes care of everyone, whether they can pay or not.

 “It is important to me that health care addresses disparity and inequities including racism and social determinants of health,” Dr. Wyatt said.
 “These efforts are underway here, and I am excited to be involved, to learn and to serve.”